 If you still have questions about your new tongue piercing and how best to care for it or have a tongue piercing problem and need help, visit our forum!
 Our knowledgeable moderators will do their best to answer your questions based on their own experiences and what they've learned by being part of our online body mod community.
 Our forum members will also often chip in with advice from their own experiences.
 Additionally, you can read about other people's tongue piercing experiences in the Facial/Oral Piercings section of the forum.

-Note that you'll need a Painful Pleasures account to be able to post in our forum or our gallery, where you can share photos of your tongue piercing and other mods and see tongue piercing pictures our community members have shared.
+Note that you'll need a Painful Pleasures account to be able to post in our forum.
 You can sign up for an account here.
 If you need help navigating the forum and gallery systems, read our How to Use the Forum and How to Use the Gallery articles.